 I thought I would add this list of phobias associated with literature for fun.

-Three Fun Fictional Phobias
+Three Fun Phobias for Authors of Speculative Fiction

 - Kinemortophobia – Fear of Zombies